tapyu/to-rm-courses/numerical-methods/README.md

   - Quadratic spline
   - Cubic spline

+#### [Extrapolation][44]

+It is a type of estimation, beyond the original observation range, of the value of a variable on the basis of its relationship with another variable.

 #### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing, chapter 14 on Chapra, or other on books)